OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 // Rez: head movement...

+PS: if you are using our shared neocities account you can easilly include the required libraries using http://webvr.neocities.org/js/index.html

 ## d) A bit is nice, a lot is nice too
 * Many cubes (with or without movement, different size)
 * Creating a landscape from it (can't see anymore the floor with all the cubes on it)